Neuromarketing is the process by which you speak, advertise, and sell directly to your prospects in a way they’ll truly grasp.

 Differentiate Your Claims

-Hone in on that difference and use it to propel yourself to the top.
-Insurance is a relationship industry—52% of insurance consumers are relationship buyers.
 Your prospects want to create a relationship with you built on trust, loyalty, and understanding.
-If they don’t feel you can provide all three for them, then they’ll search elsewhere for someone who will.
+If they don’t feel you can provide all three for them, then they’ll search elsewhere for someone who can.

 Demonstrate the Gain